 In order to drive a Support mini-van you need to have a valid US or Puerto Rico driver's license and complete the University Van Driver Training program.
 This is a 30-minute web-based instructional course and a 45-minute road test.
 For complete information about the van driver certification process, go to the Public Safety Web site.
-In order to be accepted for a Support Position, you must complete the mini-van Driver Training Program by Friday, May 3.
+For people accepted for Support Positions we will be working with Public Safety to offer the various Van Driver Training components over the summer.

 Command Center Staff